Based on current COVID-19 positivity rates, visitation is allowed until further notice.

 If you would like to speak to the Chaplain or a Pastoral Care volunteer, please notify a member of the nursing staff.

 High school students age 16-17 with working papers who volunteer can obtain valuable experience for future careers.
 Junior Volunteers who have given 100 hours of service and are pursuing advanced education for a healthcare career may qualify for an Auxiliary Healthcare Award.
-Junior Volunteers serve as Care Providers on nursing units, in our Skilled Nursing & Rehabilitation Center, and in offices throughout the hospital.
+Junior Volunteers serve as Care Providers on nursing units and in offices throughout the hospital.

 Requirements for Junior Volunteer Program: